Search programs

 Choose your area of study

 Even if you’ve already selected human services as your area of study, take some extra time to reflect on the specific career path you’re interested in pursuing and what skills and experiences you’ll need to get there.
 This reflection will help you select the most appropriate degree for your future career.
-For example, if you’re considering becoming a social worker, a Bachelor of Social Work (BSW) might be a better fit than a Bachelor of Science (BS) in Human Services, a more general degree that might not meet all requirements for social work certification.
+For example, if you’re considering becoming a social worker, a Bachelor of Social Work (BSW) might be a better fit than a Bachelor of Science (BS) in human services, a more general degree that might not meet all requirements for social work certification.
+Some programs will also allow you to select a concentration and focus your studies on a particular niche in this field, such as gerontology or community health.

 Research schools and programs

-Students should also seek out answers to the following questions:
+Students should seek out answers to the following questions as well:

-• Who are the human services faculty, and what are their credentials?
+• Who are the human services faculty members, and what are their credentials?

 • How much do students interact with faculty?